ComPWA/tensorwaves/docs/contribute.rst

 <https://jupyterlab.readthedocs.io/en/stable/>`_, which is installed with the
 :code:`dev` requirements of `tensorwaves`.
 Jupyter Lab offers a nicer developer experience than the default Jupyter notebook editor does.
-In addition, recommend to install a few extensions:
+In addition, we recommend to install a few extensions:

 .. code-block:: shell